The Mother Road

 when it was commissioned in 1926.
 Originating in Chicago, it traveled

-road trip spanned eight states, from Illinois, through Missouri,
+road trip spanned eight states, from Chicago, Illinois; through Missouri,

-Kansas, Oklahoma, Texas, New Mexico, Arizona through the Golden State of
+Kansas, Oklahoma, Texas, New Mexico, Arizona to the Golden State of

 The 1960s "Route 66" television show starring Martin Milner and George Maharis, tempted Just a blink away from the "Historic Route 66" sign in Downtown LA, is a destination worth visiting- the Plaza and Olvera Street.
 A part of El Pueblo of Los Angeles Historic Monument, it is near the site where Los Pobladores founded the city in 1781.
 This oldest and most historic section of Los Angeles reflects its diverse ethnic heritage under three governments.
 The Visitors Center located in the old Sepulveda House can direct you to some of the 27 historic buildings including the Avila Adobe, Pelanconi House, Pico House, Italian Hall, Firehouse, Plaza Church, Merced Theatre and Masonic Hall.
 Route 66 picks up Santa Monica Boulevard through West Hollywood with more upscale trendy restaurants than diners, and passes through Beverly Hills with its manicured park space bordering neighborhoods of the rich and famous.
 If you look closely, all to take an adventurous drive and see the country….even if we didn't own a Corvette!
 In California, you can explore Route 66 by traveling through Needles, Barstow, Victorville, Cajon Summit, San Bernardino, Rancho Cucamonga, Azusa, Pasadena, South Pasadena, Los Angeles, West Hollywood, Beverly Hills, West Los Angeles to Santa Monica.
 Route 66 was officially decommissioned in 1985, so maps and "Historic Route 66" signage will help point the way.
 The highway has been "re-routed" some, so you may choose to stay on the interstates or veer off to the original rustic highway.